© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Offa's Dyke: Section extending 1960m from Yew Tree Farm to Quarries NE of Granner Wood is a scheduled monument protected by Cadw under reference RD022.
 View the official record →

-Offa's Dyke is a linear earthwork forming part of the great defensive frontier constructed in the eighth century under the direction of King Offa of Mercia.
+Offa's Dyke is a linear earthwork forming part of the extensive Anglo-Saxon frontier monument constructed during the reign of King Offa of Mercia in the late eighth century.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD022.

 Offa's Dyke: Section extending 1960m from Yew Tree Farm to Quarries NE of Granner Wood dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Offa's Dyke: Section extending 1960m from Yew Tree Farm to Quarries NE of Granner Wood is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD022.